Piano/Keyboard Audition Information

 How to submit an audition video:

-- If submitting the video using the CU Denver Slate application platform, either submit the video in the portfolio section when applying to CU Denver or go back into your application portal after you've already applied to upload your video in the portfolio section.
+- If submitting the video using the CU Denver application portal, either submit the video in the portfolio section when applying to CU Denver or go back into your application portal after you've already applied to upload your video in the portfolio section.

 - If submitting the video through our page on GetAccetpd.com, go to https://app.getacceptd.com/ucdenver.
 Then choose your Program Group (emphasis area) and Program (instrument).
 Click “Get Started!”.
 Follow the registration instructions to create your account and upload your video.
 Please note that it costs $30 to submit an audition video through Acceptd.

-- Audition videos will be reviewed by our faculty within three weeks of receipt.
+We try to review audition videos within three weeks of receipt.
 Applicants will be contacted about next steps.
-Faculty may request that applicants conduct a live audition in addition to the video submission.
+In rare situations faculty may request that applicants conduct a live audition in addition to the video submission.

 - Read short grand staff excerpts.